Raycast

 The heart of Raycast is its Store, accessible directly from the command bar.
 Users can install extensions for tools like GitHub, Linear, Notion, Spotify, and Visual Studio Code without leaving the app.
 For example, a developer can type 'pr' to view open GitHub Pull Requests, filter them by status, and even merge them directly from the Raycast interface.
 Beyond the store, 'Script Commands' allow users to run local Bash, Python, or Ruby scripts triggered by keywords.
 You can assign global hotkeys (e.g., ⌥+G) to specific extension commands, making deep functionality instantly accessible.

 Raycast AI integrates Large Language Models (LLMs) deeply into the macOS environment.
 Unlike a web-based chat, Raycast AI can be invoked over any active window.
 Users can highlight text in an email and run the 'Improve Writing' command to rewrite it in a specific tone, or use 'Quick AI' (activated by pressing Tab after a query) to ask questions without opening a browser.
-In 2026, it supports switching between top-tier models like GPT-4o, Claude 3.5 Sonnet, and Perplexity, acting as a universal interface for AI assistance that respects your local context.
+In 2026, it supports switching between top-tier models including GPT-4o, Claude 3.7 Sonnet, and Perplexity, with optional Advanced AI add-on for power users.
+Pro users get unlimited AI messages; free users receive a limited number of complimentary messages to try the feature.

 Quicklinks allow you to create custom search shortcuts for web services.
 For example, you can configure 'npm [query]' to search the npm registry directly.
 Snippets function as a text expander: type a keyword like '!email' and Raycast instantly expands it into your full email signature or a canned support response.
 Unlike basic text replacement, Raycast Snippets support dynamic placeholders (like {date} or {clipboard}), making them powerful tools for repetitive data entry and communication workflows.